 Here is an example of a Cashier resume objective that you can place beneath your contact information but before your previous work experience section.

 Previous cashier experience driving excellent customer service, customer happiness, and overall store experience.
-Mindful of line lengths, time in the line and many more metrics that cause customers to be unhappy.
+Mindful of line lengths, time in the line, and many more metrics that cause customers to be unhappy.
 Comfortable handling money and clearing transactions efficiently.

-Cashier Duties & Responsibilities For Your Resume
+Cashier Duties and Responsibilities for the Resume

 When listing previous work experiences, you might not be able to recall all of the duties that you performed while on the job.
 This may happen when your previous work experience as a Retail Cashier was a few months ago or a few years ago.

 Here are the general duties and responsibilities that you can list as part of the bullet points under each of your previous work experiences as a Cashier.

 - Greet customers and welcome them into the retail setting.

 - Ensure customers are having an optimal in-store experience.